shujiecui/homepage.github.io/_pages/about.md

 <sub> Please email me your CV, transcript, research statement, english test score.</sub>

 ### News!
+- <sub>Our paper "Result-pattern-hiding Conjunctive Searchable Symmetric Encryption with Forward and Backward Privacy" has been accepted by PoPets/PETs 2023.
+Congratulations to Dandan!
 - <sub>Our paper "EnclaveTree: : Privacy-preserving Data Stream Training and Inference Using TEE" has been accepted by AsiaCCS 2022.
 Congratulations to Qifan!
 - <sub>Our paper "Scalable Private Decision Tree Evaluation with Sublinear Communication" has been accepted by AsiaCCS 2022.
 Congratulations to Jianli!
 - <sub>Our paper "We Can Make Mistakes: Fault-tolerant Forward Private Verifiable Dynamic Searchable Symmetric Encryption" has been accepted by Euro S&P 2022.
 Congratulations to Dandan!</sub>

 ### PhD Students
+- <sub>Dongkun Hou (2023-), Monash University
 - <sub>Dandan Yuan (2019-), The Univerisity of Auckland (co-supervised with [Giovanni Russello](https://www.linkedin.com/in/giovanni-russello-218ab614/?originalSubdomain=nz))
 - <sub>Qifan Wang (2019-), The Univerisity of Auckland (co-supervised with Giovanni Russello)
 - <sub>Jianli Bai (2019-), The Univerisity of Auckland (co-supervised with Giovanni Russello)